Flaming Moe's: Reception

 The episode is on many lists of best Simpsons episodes.

 In 2006, IGN named "Flaming Moe's" the best episode of the third season.
 They wrote, "This episode has tons of standout moments, from the appearance by Aerosmith (the first time a musical act of that caliber appeared as themselves on the series); a funny payoff for all Bart's prank calls to Moe's, when a man named Hugh Jass actually does turn out to be a customer; a deftly done Cheers parody at the height of Moe's success; and Homer turning into a Phantom of the Opera type lunatic."

 In Entertainment Weekly's 2003 list of the top 25 The Simpsons episodes ever, it was placed sixteenth.
 In 2003, Rich Weir of AskMen.com placed the episode in second on his list of his ten favorite episodes of the show.
 He wrote, "As one of the early episodes that helped solidify the show's sharp wit and satirical ability, "Flaming Moe's" has everything a classic Simpsons episode should have: gut-busting humor, nifty parody, and some superstar cameos to seal the deal. [...] highlights include a performance by Aerosmith (in a guest-starring role), Bart's actually apologizing to Moe for one of his infamous prank calls, and a memorable spoof of Cheers' theme song."

 AOL placed the episode sixth on their list of the top 25 Simpsons episodes.
 Screen Rant called it the best episode of the third season.

 The episode is also a favorite of crew members.
 In 2003, executive producer Al Jean listed the episode as one of his favorites.
 When The Simpsons began streaming on Disney+ in 2019, former Simpsons writer and executive producer Bill Oakley named this one of the best classic Simpsons episodes to watch on the service.

 In 2006, the members of Aerosmith were collectively named the 24th best Simpsons guest stars by IGN.
 The song "Flaming Moe's", which parodies "Where Everybody Knows Your Name" from Cheers, was well received.
 Ken Tucker of Entertainment Weekly named the song the "Best Theme Song Parody" of 1991.
 It was later included in the 1997 album Songs in the Key of Springfield, a compilation of songs from the first seven seasons of the show.

 Universal Studios

-Real-life equivalents based on food shown in The Simpsons is sold at Universal Studios Florida, including the Flaming Moe.
+Real-life equivalents based on food shown in The Simpsons are sold at Universal Studios Florida, including the Flaming Moe.
 It is served in a glass with exclusive cosmetics, consisting of a flame pattern and yellow letters of its name.
 While the original show depicted its vague recipe as an intentional absurdity (purple in color as a result of the cough syrup), the equivalent is served at the eponymously titled Flaming Moe's and the location Moe's Tavern, depicted as a brightly-colored orange soda.
 Ironically enough, unlike the original (a flaming cocktail), it also contains dry ice to make it appear as if it is smoking.